Skip the sugary, heavy store-bought muffins and make these delicious, healthy Carrot Cake Baked Oatmeal Muffins instead!

 If you want more healthy FIXATE recipes, check out the Ultimate Portion Fix nutrition program or get the FIXATE Vol. 2 Cookbook.

 Carrot Cake Baked Oatmeal Muffins

-These Carrot Cake Oatmeal Muffins are a healthy and nutritious way to start your day!
+These Carrot Cake Oatmeal Muffins are a delicious part of a nutritious breakfast!

 - 2 cups dry rolled oats